YosysHQ/sby/docs/source/install.rst

 Installing from source
 **********************

-Follow the instructions below to install SymbiYosys and its dependencies.
-Yosys, SymbiYosys, and Z3 are non-optional.
+Follow the instructions below to install sby and its dependencies.
+Yosys and sby are non-optional.
+Boolector is recommended to install but not required.
 The other packages are only required for some engine configurations.

 Prerequisites
 -------------